bevesce/logtime/readme.md

 from logtime import Log

 log = Log("""2016-09-26 14:00
-tv - steven universe
+tv / steven universe
 2016-09-26 15:00
-eating - spiders
+eating / spiders
 2016-09-26 15:15
-programming - logtime - readme
+programming / logtime / readme
 2016-09-26 17:45
-programming - finanse""")
+programming / finanse
+""")
 ```

-`Log` can be filtered, minute by minute:
+`Log` can be filtered, using simple query language:

 ```
->>> print(log.filter('start > 2016-09-26 15:30'))
+>>> print('programming or tv[2016-09-26 14:30;2016-09-26 15:30]')
+2016-09-26 14:30
+tv / steven universe
+2016-09-26 15:00
-2016-09-26 15:31
+2016-09-26 15:15
-programming - logtime - readme
+programming / logtime / readme
-2016-09-26 17:45
-2016-09-26 17:45
-programming - finanse
-2016-09-26 18:15
+2016-09-26 15:30
 ```

+Query language uses boolean operators and parentheses to match tags and slices to slice time.

-It can be grouped:
+Log can be grouped:

 ```
->>> print(log.group('tags[0]'))
+>>> print(log.group(0))
 eating = 0:15:00
-programming = 3:00:00
+programming = 3:45:00
 tv = 1:00:00
 ```

 As an argument to `.filter` and `.group` you can either pass a function that will receive `LogItem`s or a string.
-When you pass the string it will be evaluated using `eval` with `LogItem`s attributes as global variables.

 `Log` can also be summed:

 ```
 >>> print(log.sum())
-4:15:00
+5:00:00
 ```

 ## Report